 The Program goals and objectives encompass a wide range of activities that could result in many possible comparisons.
 Often the first comparison to be made with a measurement of contamination in sediment or fish tissue is to a criterion or guideline that indicates whether concern is warranted at a given concentration.
 Many of these screening values or guidelines exist for both human health and ecological health for the contaminants discussed above.
 These are often published by State or Federal or International science agencies.
-Since the goals and objectives of the Program include measuring and reviewing contaminants for both human health and ecological concerns, three sets of screening levels may need to be considered, 1) for human health considerations, 2) for ecological health considerations (in both fish and sediment sources) and 3) criteria specific to ESA-listed salmonids.
+Since the goals and objectives of the Program include measuring and reviewing contaminants for both human health and ecological health considerations (in both fish and sediment sources) and 3) criteria specific to ESA-listed salmonids.
 Recent screening values from the states of Oregon, Washington, and relevant Federal agencies were reviewed.
 Example screening values are presented in Tables S3 through S5 to assist in establishing the necessary analytical chemistry detection limits.
 When multiple screening values were available/applicable, the most protective of the values is suggested as the analytical chemistry target range, in its respective category.